 On the other hand, when a lab or hospital knows they will be paid promptly, by DPC providers like Dr. Coleman, the billing process is less expensive, and they often offer their services for a discounted price.
 With DPC, the cost of any tests is transparent before you have the test done, so there are no surprise bills later.

 Absolutely.
 Insurance is still important for major or unplanned medical expenses, such as surgery or hospitalization.
 Also, visits with specialists and some medications may be less expensive if they are covered by your insurance.
-But when all of your primary care needs are met with your DPC membership, then your insurance can truly be used for major medical expenses.
+But when your primary care needs are met with your DPC membership, then your insurance can truly be used for major medical expenses.

 Your insurance coverage for imaging, labs, and other tests does not change.
-The fact that Dr. Coleman has ordered the test will not affect your coverage for these tests should you choose to use insurance.
+The fact that Dr. Coleman has ordered the test will not affect your coverage for these tests should you choose to utilize insurance.